Posted: 02/14/2023 | BY: Content Writer

 Feed your Dachshund twice daily.
 If you have any concerns or questions about how much to feed your dog or how often, please consult your veterinarian for advice.

-Dachshunds do have their share of health issues, which is why it’s important to take out insurance for your Dachshund while they’re still a puppy.
+Dachshunds do have their share of health issues, which is why it’s important to take out dog insurance for your Dachshund puppy while they’re still at a young age.

 Spinal and back injuries are the most commonly cited issues by owners of this breed.
 This is because their backs have been made fragile by inbreeding for color, coat length, and other features not traditionally associated with the breed.

 Intervertebral disk disease is also a concern for Dachshund owners, as it commonly affects breeds with short legs and wide backs.

 There are several types of intervertebral disk disease, but all manifest similarly and involve herniated disk rupturing and putting pressure on the spinal cord.
 Symptoms include lower back pain and incontinence, and the condition can even result in paralysis if left untreated.

 Gum disease is common in this breed, and occurs when a tooth’s deep supporting structures become inflamed.
 After the gums have become infected, spaces can form between the gums and the teeth creating pockets of space for bacteria to grow, resulting in periodontal disease.

 Be sure to take your Dachshund to your vet and brush their teeth regularly to ensure their dental health is up to scratch.

 Epilepsy is another condition that commonly affects Dachshunds.
 If your pet starts suffering from seizures consult your vet who will be able to prescribe the best course of treatment for your pet’s condition.